eslint/eslint/docs/src/rules/no-warning-comments.md

 * If you have a large code base that was not developed with a policy to not use such warning terms, you might get hundreds of warnings / errors which might be counter-productive if you can't fix all of them (e.g. if you don't get the time to do it) as you might overlook other warnings / errors or get used to many of them and don't pay attention on it anymore.
 * Same reason as the point above: You shouldn't configure terms that are used very often (e.g. central parts of the native language used in your comments).

+## Version

+This rule was introduced in ESLint 0.4.4.